What is transvaginal mesh?

 Non-surgical treatments include:

-- pelvic floor physiotherapy – strengthening the pelvic floor through actively tightening and lifting the muscles at intervals (see a physiotherapist who specialises in pelvic floor training)
+- pelvic floor physiotherapy – strengthening the pelvic floor through actively tightening and lifting the muscles at intervals (see a physiotherapist who specialises in pelvic floor training).
+Additional treatments such as electrical stimulation and biofeedback may assist with improving your pelvic floor muscle function.

 - bladder training